Credit: @wanderwomanpics on Instagram

 Spend the weekend chasing the perfect wave at Rockaway Beach with New York Surf School.
 They’ve been teaching novices how to hang ten since 2005 and they offer instruction for both kids and adults.
 Private, semi-private, and group lessons are available.
 Students will learn about surfing basics, paddling techniques, and ocean safety from CPR and first-aid certified instructors.
 If you want to extend your stay beyond the weekend, Surf School Summer Camp and BoogieBoard Camp are offered on weekdays.

 After class, take a walk on the 5.5-mile Rockaway Boardwalk.
 You’ll have worked up an appetite on the waves so stop in at Cuisine by Claudette.
 They serve energizing juices and smoothies, along with salads, sandwiches, and more.
 Tacoway Beach, known for fried fish tacos, tofu tacos, and cucumber and mango salads, is another favorite haunt for fueling up, as is Bungalow Bar, with menu items from mussels to lobster rolls to burgers and French dips.
 Need to ease those sore surfing muscles?
 Book a room and a massage at The Rockaway Hotel + Spa.
-If you're looking to celebrate the last weekend of Pride Month, the hotel will be hosting the 3rd Annual Rockaway Pride Drag Brunch on June 26.
-You can also ride the NYC Ferry from Rockaway Beach to Manhattan for the big NYC Pride March and PrideFest, also happening June 26.
+You can also ride the NYC Ferry from Rockaway Beach to Manhattan for the big NYC Pride March and PrideFest, happening June 25.

 Celebrate Independence Day (July 2-4): Thousand Islands